alexhuang1117/Data-Science-Portfolio/Twitter_Sentiement_Analysis/Twitter_sentiment_Analysis.md

     ## 5     0     0
     ## 6     0     0

-It seeems that tweet 3 and tweet 4 are both correctly classified as negative and positive respectively.
+It seems that tweet 3 and tweet 4 are both correctly classified as negative and positive respectively.
 Great!

-Now convert the data frame to a time serie and average the sentiment by hour and by day and plot the results
+Now convert the data frame to a time series and average the sentiment by hour and by day and plot the results

 ``` r
 require(xts)